nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 - The network transactions share the same root transaction.
 - Use and accept network protocol versions from an agreed upon set.

-There are 3 official Nuts networks:
+There are 4 official Nuts networks:

 - `development` where new features are tested.
 Nodes will generally run the newest (not yet released) version of the Nuts node.
 - `stable` for integrating your software with Nuts and testing with other vendors.
+Nodes will generally run the latest released version (or at least a recent one).
+- `test` for acceptance testing with other vendors and customers.
 Nodes will generally run the latest released version (or at least a recent one).
 - `production` for production uses.
 Connecting to this network involves PKIoverheid certificates and outside the scope of this tutorial.

 Node TLS Certificate